-Invoice Finance differs from factoring in that it is effectively a line of credit for your business that is secured by your portfolio of invoices.
-The business retains ownership of the invoices and as such, the funding arrangement is typically not disclosed to your clients.
-The cost structure of these facilities varies between lenders though are typically more akin to a normal business loan with an interest rate applied to the size of the loan.
-The facility size is generally based on a level equal to 80% of your total invoices (that are less than 90 days).
+Invoice Finance or Discounting differs from factoring in that it is effectively a line of credit for your business that is secured by your portfolio of invoices.
+The business typically retains ownership of the invoices and the funding arrangement is generally not disclosed to your clients.
+The cost structure of these facilities varies between lenders though are typically more akin to a normal business loan with an interest rate applied to the loan along with a drawdown fee for using the facility.
+The facility size is generally based on a level equal to 80% (sometimes up to 90%) of your total invoices (that are less than 90 days).

 There are various benefits of an invoice finance facility over a factoring arrangement including:

 1. Lower Cost – Invoice Finance will typically be significantly more cost effective than a factoring arrangement.
 Pricing on an invoice discounting facility typically starts in the low 6% p.a range with the major banks and from 8% p.a with the non-bank lenders (this cost includes both the interest rate and drawdown fee)

 2. Confidentiality – Typically non-disclosed to your clients